Customize Consent Preferences

 Lavin Exclusive Speaker

-By collaborating with AI like ChatGPT, Stephen wrote the first AI-generated novella, titled Death of an Author.
-He wrote the book by using three different AI programs—ChatGPT, Sudowrite, and Cohere—and his work was profiled in The New York Times.
+Stephen also created the first AI-generated novella, titled Death of an Author, by collaborating with three different AI programs (ChatGPT, Sudowrite, and Cohere).
+His work was covered extensively in the media and he was profiled in The New York Times.
 WIRED praised it as “required reading for anyone who wants to think seriously about the future of LLM-assisted writing,” saying that it “prophesies the future of AI novels.”
+He has been writing on AI since long before it entered the mainstream, and predicted the effects generative AI would have on society since 2019.

 Stephen has written for The AtlanticThe New York TimesThe Wall Street JournalThe New Yorker, and Esquire.
-Stephen is also the author of the blockbuster book The Next Civil War.
-This stunning piece of speculative non-fiction “should be required reading for anyone interested in preserving our 246-year experiment in self-government” (The New York Times Book Review).
 His previous books include three novels: Hunger of the WolfRaymond and Hannah, and Shining at the Bottom of the Sea.

 Testimonials